Tour of the Soviet Union

 Next stop: Togliatti.
 The Detroit of the USSR.
 The city is named for the Italian engineer who constructed the Soviet Union's largest automobile manufacturing plant there.
 The plant continues to churn out the same 1973 Fiat -128 clones that it did when it was built, which infest the country under the "Lada" marque.
 On last year's trip, the organizers had arranged for a tour of the factory, and someone had fallen and broken a leg.
 So it was determined that such a tour was too dangerous, and this year they arranged instead a tour of the hydroelectric station for our group.
 So in the hydro station, someone fell and broke an arm.
 Next year, maybe the foam rubber factory?

 The hydroelectric station was the third classy thing I saw in the USSR.
-Standing at one end of the building, and gazing down its mile-long length, one is greeted with a vista that looks like some matte background from the '30's sci-fi flick, "Things to Come", with the immense building lines dwindling to a perfect vanishing point at infinity, and a tapering row of identical Brobdingnagian turbines, one after the other, vanishing into that same point.
+Standing at one end of the building, and gazing down its mile-long length, one is greeted with a vista that looks like some matte background from the '30's sci-fi flick, "Things to Come".
+The viewer is presented with the immense building lines dwindling to a perfect vanishing point in both directions, and tapering rows of identical Brobdingnagian turbines, one after the other, vanishing into those same points.

 The quay in Togliatti was not large enough to handle more than one tour boat, so when one of the Alexander Pushkin's many cousins arrived after us carrying a load of vacationing Russians, they tied up to our free side, and their passengers walked through our boat to get to shore.
 But those who remained on board both vessels suddenly became aware of fellow travelers from half a world away, both geographically and culturally, standing but a few feet from each other across the rails of the two boats.
 Tentatively at first, and then avalanching to almost frantic proportions, broken conversations, questions in sign language, calling cards, candy, and gifts began to pass back and forth between the two ships.
 Standing at the bow and looking rearward, the view of hands stretched from both sides across the rails seemed somehow symbolic, and brought tears to my eyes, even as it does now when recalling and writing about the incident.